petazeta/youronlineshop/docs/devguide.md

 - semicolon at the end of the line is not used in js

 - file names extension is .mjs this way can be used as modules for nodejs.

+- From abstraction to specific: A file or module functions will be distributed from top to bottom starting for more abstracted to more specific.
+That is, the ones at the top would have calls to the ones more at the bottom.
+This usually will produce in modules that the exported functions would be first.
+Generic purpose functions that can be used however would be at the bottom.